August 10, 2021 | Diesel Technology Forum

 It will be a big deal when (if) it happens because infrastructure underpins everything in America.
 It facilitates our mobility, ensures our connectivity, and enables a healthy and productive public with access to safe drinking water and wastewater disposal.

 Building the next generation of infrastructure, particularly at the scale envisioned, is a tall order but ultimately one that boils down to people using tools and machinery to build things.
-And .
+And when it comes to building things, diesel power is at the forefront, powering the majority of infrastructure-building construction machines and equipment .
 Whether it’s digging, trenching, lifting, hauling, grading, paving, constructing, handling, compacting or other activity, diesel’s unique combination of efficiency, power, performance, durability and reliability, and now near-zero emissions, ensures its place in this sector for decades to come.

 Diesel engines power the majority of the most heavily utilized pieces of equipment found on job sites across the country, including those used in building roads and bridges and those used to build renewable electric power generation projects like solar or wind; diesel is the mainstay of this industry.
 According to U.S. EPA, a typical 200 horsepower excavator found on jobsites big and small that is a fourth generation (“Tier 4”) diesel technology achieves near-zero emissions and can eliminate over one ton of smog forming compounds when replacing an older generation of equipment without modern emissions controls.
 One crane operator in metropolitan New York City, replaced several 1970s vintage engines with new MTU diesel engines to save the operators over $100,000 in fuel costs each year.